poojaajithan/depth-charts-challenge/README.md

 After the build finishes, open the target/site/surefire-report.html file in your web browser to view the visual dashboard.

-📋 Assumptions Made
+## 📋 Assumptions Made

-Thread Safety: As an in-memory coding challenge, the current DepthChartManager relies on standard collections and is not thread-safe.
-In a production environment with concurrent user requests, the underlying map would be swapped for a ConcurrentHashMap and CopyOnWriteArrayList, or managed via standard database row-locks.
+1. **Thread Safety:** As an in-memory coding challenge, the current `DepthChartManager` relies on standard collections and is not thread-safe.
+In a production environment with concurrent user requests, the underlying map would be swapped for a `ConcurrentHashMap` and `CopyOnWriteArrayList`, or managed via standard database row-locks.

-Data Ingestion Boundary: Processing an external HTML or JSON document to seed the initial data is considered out-of-scope for the core manager to adhere to the Single Responsibility Principle.
-In a real system, an external adapter or factory class would parse the DOM and pass the sanitized Player records to the manager.
+2. **Data Ingestion Boundary:** Processing an external HTML or JSON document to seed the initial data is considered out-of-scope for the core manager to adhere to the Single Responsibility Principle.
+In a real system, an external adapter or factory class would parse the DOM and pass the sanitized `Player` records to the manager.

-Data Model Integrity over Output Typos: The assignment PDF listed players like Jaelon Darden and Mike Evans occasionally as "WR" or "QB" in the sample outputs, but the data model clearly defined them as "LWR".
-I assumed the initial data model table was the source of truth, and updated the DepthChartApplication.java runner to use the correct positions.
+3. **Data Model Integrity over Output Typos:** The assignment PDF listed players like Jaelon Darden and Mike Evans occasionally as "WR" or "QB" in the sample outputs, but the data model clearly defined them as "LWR".
+I assumed the initial data model table was the source of truth, and updated the `DepthChartApplication.java` runner to use the correct positions.

-📝 Notes on Requirement Corrections
+## 📝 Notes on Requirement Corrections

 While implementing the system and verifying the prompt's Sample Data, the following corrections were applied to the runner logic to ensure technical accuracy:

-Position Mapping: The sample output queried backups for players (like Jaelon Darden) under the "QB" position, though they were explicitly registered as "LWR".
-The DepthChartApplication.java runner correctly targets their registered position keys.
+1. **Position Mapping:** The sample output queried backups for players (like Jaelon Darden) under the `"QB"` position, though they were explicitly registered as `"LWR"`.
+The `DepthChartApplication.java` runner correctly targets their registered position keys.

-Removal Scope: The sample removal command attempted to remove Mike Evans from "WR", though his registration occurred under "LWR".
-The system enforces strict matching, so the runner was updated to use the correct "LWR" key.
+2. **Removal Scope:** The sample removal command attempted to remove Mike Evans from `"WR"`, though his registration occurred under `"LWR"`.
+The system enforces strict matching, so the runner was updated to use the correct `"LWR"` key.
-***